inaos/iron-array-python/README.md

 python setup.py install
 ```

-The setup.py can be used to produce wheels, where all the libraries are included (see https://pythonwheels.com).
+The setup.py can be used to produce wheels, where all the dependency libraries will be included (see https://pythonwheels.com).